ajaynegi45/Uttarakhand-Culture-Preservation-Project/README.md

 ### Providing Ideas

-Feel free to update this [Project Idea file](https://github.com/ajaynegi45/Uttarakhandi-Cultural-Preservation-Project/blob/main/Project-Idea.md) by share your ideas for website features, content categories, or engagement strategies that can enhance the user experience and cultural preservation efforts.
+Feel free to update [Project Idea file](https://github.com/ajaynegi45/Uttarakhandi-Cultural-Preservation-Project/blob/main/Project-Idea.md) by share your ideas for website features, content categories, or engagement strategies that can enhance the user experience and cultural preservation efforts.

 <br/>